OceanTran999/picoCTF_writeup/Web/NoSQLInj/no_sql_inj.md

 ![leak_mail](https://github.com/user-attachments/assets/5365d727-7303-4e7f-8a6e-d468b11f002e)

 So to exploit, I will use the given email to the `email` field, and using the {"$ne":"invalid"} in the `password` field.
-This payload means that it will return all values that does not match to the value `invalid` of NoSQL Operator `$ne`.
+This payload means that it will return all values that does not match to the value `invalid` by using the NoSQL Operator `$ne`.

 ![success](https://github.com/user-attachments/assets/8e0d1630-919f-445f-b7a7-8716c2f72d71)